Peter's Nostalgia Site

 Points not under the beam lose charge due to the (negative) electrons falling on them but these also tend to a state of equilibrium because electrons returning to the surface fall only on the more positive parts of the mosaic.

-In practice the scanning beam raises the voltage of the surface by about +4 volts relative to the anode and points behind the beam progressively lose voltage down a level of about -1.5 volts relative to the anode.
+In practice the scanning beam raises the voltage of the surface by about +4 volts relative to the anode and points behind the beam progressively lose voltage down to a level of about -1.5 volts relative to the anode.

 The diagrams below attempt to represent the wave of voltage caused by the beam scanning the mosaic elements.